AFADs are remote-controlled equipment designed to be operated by a flagger positioned outside of the travel lanes in a work zone.

 Hazard Analysis — Work Zone Struck-by Injuries and Fatalities

-Problem:Workers that operate within traffic and work zones may face hazards from work zone struck-by injuries and fatalities.
+Problem:Workers that install traffic control markers, barricades and maintain traffic patterns may face hazards from work zone struck-by injuries and fatalities.

 Workers performing highway construction and maintenance may be at risk of work zone struck-by injuries.
 The lack or improper use of safety equipment or warning devices can lead to these struck-by injuries or fatalities.